-The protection and responsible use of personal information are critical to maintaining the Issuer's clients' trust.
-Privacy risk is defined as the risk of improper creation or collection, use, disclosure, retention or destruction of personal information ("PI") that identifies an individual of can be reasonably used to identify an individual.
-PI includes the personal information entrusted to the Issuer by its clients and employees.
-Privacy risk includes the risk of failure to safeguard PI against unauthorized access or use.
+Privacy risk is defined as the risk of improper creation or collection, use, disclosure, retention or destruction of personal information ("PI"), including the failure to safeguard PI against unauthorized access.
+PI is information entrusted to the Issuer that identifies an individual or can be reasonably used to identify an individual.
+PI can relate to current, former and prospective clients, employees and contractors.
+The protection and responsible use of PI are critical to maintaining the Issuer's clients' trust.
 In addition, the management and governance of the Issuer's data also remains a top risk given the high value attributed to its data for the insights it can generate for clients and communities.
-Data management risk is the risk of failing to manage information appropriately throughout its lifecycle due to inadequate processes and controls, resulting in legal or regulatory consequences, reputational damage or financial loss.

-Resulting implications from failing to manage data and privacy risks could include financial loss, theft of intellectual property and/or confidential information, litigation, enhanced regulatory attention and penalties, as well as reputational damage.
+Resulting implications from failing to manage data and privacy risks could include financial loss, theft of intellectual property and/or confidential information, litigation, enhanced regulatory attention and penalties, and reputational damage.
 Effective privacy and information management practices continue to grow in importance, as demonstrated by the continued development of complex regulations in the jurisdictions in which the Issuer operates.
 Privacy and data related risks have also heightened as a result of the evolving threat landscape, and associated data breach risks.